 Having a pet

 Pets are a wonderful way to show love and receive love.
+Dogs can even serve as qualified therapy animals.
 Research on elders with pets discovered that it helped them feel less lonely and even extended their lives.

 There are good ways and not so good ways of showing love and connecting to others.
 Whatever ways we choose to use, they must be in constant balance with our need to be special and ‘different’ or unique.
 We each determine our own, individual balance.
 Only we can know how special or loved we need to feel.

-Join me next week for the last 2 emotional needs: Growth and Contribution.
+Join me in the next weeks for the last 2 emotional needs: Growth and Contribution.
 These two needs are not in conflict with any other need.
 I will give examples on ways we can all grow.